 Dr. Freedman received his Ph.D. in biomedical sciences from the University of California, San Francisco in 2004 and an M.P.H. from the Harvard School of Public Health in 2005.
 He subsequently joined the Division of Cancer Epidemiology and Genetics as a Cancer Prevention Fellow, becoming a tenure-track investigator in 2009.
 Dr. Freedman was awarded scientific tenure by NIH in 2015, and is DCEG's principal investigator for the Prostate, Lung, Colon, and Ovary (PLCO) Cohort Study.
-He draws on his training in molecular biology and epidemiology to investigate the roles of tobacco, diet, and metabolic hormones in cancer risk.

-Tobacco products in cancer and disease
+Tobacco Products in Cancer and Disease

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.